ganddev0925/StoPoint/User-Guide.md

 ### 🛠️ 8.
 App Maintenance & Troubleshooting FAQ
 Modern Android versions are very aggressive about saving battery, which can sometimes interfere with automatic tracking.

+*   **Safety First:** Accidentally deleting a place is now impossible.
+StoPoint requires a secondary confirmation via a safety dialog before any location or its history is permanently removed.
 *   **Why are my visits not being logged?** The most common cause is Battery Optimization. **Fix:** Set StoPoint to **“Unrestricted”** in your phone's battery settings.
 *   **Why is there a delay in logging when I arrive?** To save your battery, Android doesn’t check your location every second.
 Typically, there is a 2–3 minute delay.
 If you're driving, **Smart Silence** will also keep the app quiet until you've stayed for your Dwell Time.
 *   **What is “Self-Healing”?** Android occasionally “pauses” background apps.
 StoPoint’s Self-Healing feature runs a 24-hour check to gently wake up your geofences and ensure tracking remains reliable.